LemmySmackett/LemmySmackettCom/content/stories/mature/coyote_vs_acme.md

 **The President**

 _(lunging out of his seat)_ HE RAPED THAT BIRD!
-HE RAPED THAT BIRD AND HE MURDERED HER!
+HE RAPED THAT BIRD AND HE MURDERED HER! Ω